FloJag/Mastery-Project/README.md

 The SQL analysis was designed in multiple steps:

 1. **Create the table that fits the requirement for the analysis:**
-   - 1. Requirement: Only Data after January 4th, 2023
+   - Requirement 1: Only Data after January 4th, 2023
-   - 2. Requirement: Only Users with more than 7 sessions
+   - Requirement 2 : Only Users with more than 7 sessions

     ***Filter sessions from 2023***
     - Created a CTE `sessions_2023` to only work with recent sessions starting after January 4th,   2023.